Editorial: This guide was last updated October 19th, 2022.

-Lodged at the top of your theme’s header.php file may be an injection that looks like the following:
+Lodged at the top of your theme’s header.php file may be an injector file.
+Find and remove this.

 Be sure to leave the legitimate content from your theme file intact!

-Some affected websites have had a bogus admin creator injected into the functions.php file of their active theme.
-It looks something like this:
+Some affected websites have had a bogus admins injected into the functions.php file of their active theme.
+That looks something like this:

 Remove the obfuscated line containing base64_decode and be sure to check your administrator list for any unfamiliar accounts.
 Sometimes attackers are able to hide admin accounts from view, so you may want to manually inspect the wp_users table manually by using PHPMyAdmin or Adminer.